Computational Statistics CS 5961/6961

 ISBN-13: 978-0131427068

-Course Description Press Release
+Course DescriptionPress Release

 Note:

 The University of Utah seeks to provide equal access to its programs, services and activities for people with disabilities.
 If you will need accommodations in the class, reasonable prior notice needs to be given to the Center for Disability Services, 162 Olpin Union Building, 581-5020 (V/TDD).
-CDS will work with you and the instructor to make arrangements for accomodations.
+CDS will work with you and the instructor to make arrangements for accommodations.

 All written information in this course can be made available in alternative format with prior notification to the Center for Disability Services.